La Vigna di Sarah B&B Prosecco Wine Tasting

 They also have a 300 square metre biological vegetable garden of seasonal vegetables.

 Our bus tour had previously taken us to “Shakespeare’s Fair Verona” where the history and beauty of the city influenced his tragedy Romeo and Juliet, the Prince-Bishops city of Trento, and Bolzano.
-Our next stops would be Venice, the islands of the Venetian Lagoon, Lake Garda, Lake Como and the Italian Lakes district with the impressive Isola Bella Borromeo Palazzo & Gardens, just off the shores of Lake Maggiore.
+Our next stops would be Venice – to see Venetian palazzos featured in movies and plays – the islands of the Venetian Lagoon, Lake Garda, Lake Como and the Italian Lakes district with the impressive Isola Bella Borromeo Palazzo & Gardens, just off the shores of Lake Maggiore.

 How to Get There: La Vigna di Sarah is easily accessible by road, just off the A27 north of Conegliano in the Veneto region of northeastern Italy.
 Our Country Roads of Northern Italy tour with Insight Vacations began and ended in magnificent Milan, and included a wine-tasting stop at La Vigna di Sarah as part of the tour.